owenashurst/agar.io-clone/README.md

 - Client side is for rendering only
 - Display player name
 - Now support chat
+- Type to chat box `-ping` to check ping

 ## Requirement
 To run the game, you need to have: